abudaudhossain/dental-care/README.md

 # Dental Care
-Dental care is the maintenance of healthy teeth and may refer to: Oral hygiene, the practice of keeping the mouth and teeth clean in order to prevent dental disorders.

-Praesent venenatis lobortis volutpat.
-Curabitur ultricies ex vel mi ornare fringilla.
-Aenean luctus orci ac tellus rutrum posuere.
-Curabitur sit amet varius erat.
-Morbi placerat, nulla eu iaculis condimentum.

-FREE Dental Chat with dentists or live virtual Teledental video consulting talk with a dentist.
-Get local emergency dental questions answers online.
+Dental care is a user-friendly website, users see to here dentists and medical services. users can be booking any service.
+It is fully responsive with a modern and clean design, unlimited color options, and an easy-to-use page builder.

-## Improtent Link
+## Important Link

-My awesome Dental Care Web site live link [Dental Care](https://dental-care-4d3d8.web.app/) Also see my Dental Care Website Code [Dental Care code](https://github.com/Programming-Hero-Web-Course3/healthcare-related-website-abudaudhossain)
+My awesome Dental Care Web site live link [Dental Care](https://dental-care-4d3d8.web.app/) Also see my Dental Care Website Code [Dental Care code](https://github.com/abudaudhossain/dental-care)

 ## Features and Functionality of My Website:
 * Firebase Authentication